Skip to main content

 When adding default schedules to the package, select the Edit button and the Select one or more Schedules dialog will appear.

-The Select one or more schedules dialog presents a screen and a Select capability that allows you to enter a text string in the Filter field to retrieve specific schedule records or use the displayed default value of asterix (*) to retrieve all schedule records.
+The Select one or more schedules dialog presents a screen and a Select capability that allows you to enter a text string in the Filter field to retrieve specific schedule records or use the displayed default value of asterisk (*) to retrieve all schedule records.
 Once the text string has been entered select the Refresh button and the schedule records will be displayed.
 Subsequent requests will be added to the existing list.
 The Clear button can be used to reset the list of previously selected schedule records.

 Schedules selected in the lower table, will remain in the upper selection screen after a reset.